Your Pet, Our Passion.

 Though not the smallest of the giant breeds, possibly the lightest in weight, the Deerhound stands around 76cm (29 inches) tall on average and weighs about 42kg, with females being smaller and lighter and males being taller and heavier.

 More recently bred to take down deer and hold them until a human hunter could finish the job, the Deerhound has written records going back 500 years or more.
-Their true original job was catching wolves, which survived in Scotland until at least 1680 and possibly into the 18thC.
+Their true original job was catching wolves, which survived in Scotland until at least 1680 and possibly into the 18th Century.

 Tall and lean, resembling an oversized greyhound with a dense shaggy, somewhat wiry coat, and an aristocratic look that can turn to a goofy grin of pure silliness in seconds.
 They love their family and trusted visitors, but are generally standoffish with strangers, although never rude nor aggressive.

-11. Bernese Mountain Dog – 58-70cm., 40-44kg
+11. Bernese Mountain Dog – 58-70cm, 40-44kg

-12. Dobermann – 65-69cm., 32-45kg
+12. Dobermann – 65-69cm, 32-45kg

 These big dogs stand at 65-69cm (25-27 inches) and weigh 32-45kg.
-Dobermanns are powerful and elegant dogs who love exercise and vigorous walks so they’re a great breed if you have plenty of outdoor space.
+Dobermanns are powerful and elegant dogs who love exercise and vigorous walks so they’re a great breed if you have access to plenty of outdoor space.

 By merit of their big size and their protective nature coupled with a neutral suspicion of strangers, they require experienced owners who have the time and space to train them.
 They also require early and ongoing socialisation along with management to ensure they’re safe and calm around other dogs.

-13. Bloodhound – 58-69cm., 41-50kg
+13. Bloodhound – 58-69cm, 41-50kg

 These big dogs have a gentle nature and are great with children.
 Bloodhounds are true family dogs and don’t like to be left alone.